-Pop-ups are incredible tools to catch the attention of your visitors and, hopefully, convert them into members or customers.
-Internal or external ads will direct users to the desired content.
+WP popups are incredible tools to catch the attention of your visitors and, hopefully, convert them into members or customers.
+Make sure to use internal or external ads that will direct users to the desired content.

 Table of Contents

 - Decide WHERE the popup will appear

 What You Need

 - A popup plugin (paid or free)

 Video Tutorial: How to Add HTML Ad Popups in WordPress